Platypus-Tech/platyPrompt-drafts/README.md

-# Command Line OS drafts
+# platyPrompt

 ## About

-This is a special command line for Platypus OS, right now the name is just Platypus Command Name.
+This is a special command line for Platypus OS.
 It is going to be one of 3 or 4 command line interfaces, with the others being:

   1. Bash shell
   2. CROSH, which nobody knows how to use, due to a lack of documentation